MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Basic-Syntax.md

 1. Using `//` for single-line comments
    - ```java
      // Hello!
-This is a single-line comment and is great for short explanantions of code.
+This is a single-line comment and is great for short explanations of code.
      ```
 2. Using `/* ... */` for multi-line comments
    - ```java